Undergraduate BA (Hons)

 Stagecraft

-This module is to introduce core concepts behind development of stage management and operation.
+This module is to introduce core concepts behind the development of stage management and technical production.
 Seminars will explore the structure and institutions of the UK theatre industry and the creative processes involved in producing and mounting a theatrical performance.
-Workshops will inform and develop practical skills of basic stage management and construction skills for rehearsal and performance.
-Workshops will also provide ‘real-world’ illustration of examples used in seminar/workshop sessions.
+Workshops will inform and develop practical skills of basic stage management skills for rehearsal and performance.
+Workshops will also provide "real-world" application of examples used in seminars.

 Design for Theatre